Program Duration10 weeks

 - No refunds will be granted less than seven days before the start date of the part-time program.

 About the Instructor

 Mauricio Orozco is an advertising and commercial photographer.
-Born in Mexico City and educated at the Brooks Institute in California, he now calls Vancouver his home.
-His philosophy is simple, to collaborate with his clients to create images of their products and ideas in a strong and clear way.
-Some of his clients include Creative Engine Branding and Design, Bare Advertising, University of British Columbia, BC Hydro,
+Born in Mexico City and educated at the Brooks Institute in California, Mauricio now calls Vancouver, BC his home.
+For over 20 years he has been able to collaborate with his clients to create images that are strong, useful and authentic to their brands.

 Although an expert at digital manipulation, the many years working with film taught him the importance of creating the best possible image at the moment of exposure.
 His background has also turned into a true passion for teaching photography and digital retouching.
 You can see some of his work at www.mauorozco.com